 The Mitsubishi Electric Group has expressed approval of the recommendations by TCFD (Task Force on Climate-related Financial Disclosures) and has been promoting initiatives and disclosing information according to its recommendations.

-Mitsubishi Electric will fulfill its role as an official partner of the Tokyo 2020 in the category of elevators, escalators and moving walkways by contributing to making relevant facilities and surrounding infrastructure barrier-free, and by promoting the success of the Tokyo 2020 through activities that support the Olympic and Paralympic movement and by assisting the Japanese national team.
-We will work in close coordination with the Organising Committee and Tokyo, the host city of the Games, as well as with other local governments, the central government and partner companies to leave a new legacy to the next generation after the Tokyo 2020.
+Mitsubishi Electric has been fulfilling its role as an official partner of the Tokyo 2020 in the category of elevators, escalators and moving walkways by contributing to making relevant facilities and surrounding infrastructure barrier-free, and by promoting the success of the Tokyo 2020 through activities that support the Olympic and Paralympic movement and by assisting the Japanese national team.
+We have been working in close coordination with the Organising Committee and Tokyo, the host city of the Games, as well as with other local governments, the central government and partner companies to leave a new legacy to the next generation after the Tokyo 2020.

-Mitsubishi Electric engages in activities to spread the sports culture through corporate sports events such as in basketball, tennis and badminton, and has signed official contracts with the Japanese Para-Sports Association and the Japan Wheelchair Basketball Federation.
+Mitsubishi Electric engages in activities to spread the sports culture through corporate sports events such as in basketball, tennis and badminton.
+Under official contracts signed with the Japanese Para-Sports Association and the Japan Wheelchair Basketball Federation.

 For example, the Mitsubishi Electric Going Up Campaign kicked off in October 2016 as a project for spreading familiarity with wheelchair basketball and various other sports among as many people as possible.
 It will be held in sequence throughout Japan toward 2020.
 Additionally, Mitsubishi Electric Going Up Seminars have also been launched in November 2017 to promote a better understanding of diversity and actions that respect human rights among all employees.
-This initiative will also be implemented in all offices toward 2020.
+This initiative have been implemented in all offices toward 2020.

 The Japan Business Federation, better known as Keidanren, has revised its Charter of Corporate Behavior*1 in November 2017.
 The revision is to give primary aim to proactively delivering on the SDGs (sustainable development goals) through the realization of Society 5.0*2, and is thought to emphasize initiatives for realizing a sustainable society and for promoting human rights.
 As a member of Keidanren, Mitsubishi Electric will voluntarily carry out and observe the spirit of the Charter.